-The SSP Mentorship Program is designed to provide an opportunity for professionals at all career levels to develop new relationships, share experiences, and learn from others outside their organizations by connecting with a mentor.
-It enables established professionals to give back to the industry and pay forward the support and guidance they received during the development of their career by serving as mentors.
+The SSP Mentorship program connects professionals at all career levels and provides both mentors and mentees opportunities to develop new relationships, share experiences, and learn from others outside their organizations.
+It enables established professionals to serve as mentors as a way of giving back to the industry and paying forward the support and guidance they received during the development of their careers.
 The program aims to connect members of SSP for the purposes of professional development, information exchange, networking, personal growth, and career advancement.

-Mentorship can help scholarly publishing professionals identify potential career paths by expanding their knowledge of career options within the industry and provide learning experiences outside of their workplace.
-It can help shape the future leaders of scholarly communications through expansion of their professional competencies, and therefore, cultivate a diverse and high-quality pool of candidates in the workforce in the process.
+Mentorship can help scholarly publishing professionals identify potential career paths by expanding their knowledge of career options within the industry and providing learning experiences outside of their workplaces.
+It can help shape the future leaders of scholarly communications through expansion of their professional competencies, and, therefore, cultivate a diverse and high-quality pool of candidates in the workforce in the process.
 Mentorship is a critical component to attracting a more diverse workforce by providing opportunities for professionals new to the industry to learn about the culture of scholarly communications, make new contacts, and feel welcome in our community.

 Mentors and mentees apply online to participate in a mentorship cohort, or a group of mentors and mentees that begin and end the program during the same timeframe.
-Each mentorship cohort will last 5 months with two mentorship cohorts offered in each 12 month period.
+Each mentorship cohort will last 6 months.
 Each cohort will have a published open and close date and accept a limited number of participants.
 Mentees and mentors are matched by the Career Development Committee.
 Mentor relationships are one-to-one matches.
 Professional development activities, however, include group calls/meetings with all mentors and mentees so mentees can be exposed to other mentors.

 Mentors and mentees must agree to abide by the SSP Mentorship Code of Conduct.
-The five-month commitment starts from date of the orientation meeting.
+The six-month commitment starts from date of the orientation meeting.
 The mentor and mentee should meet at least once a month, but can more meet more frequently if they choose.
 Suggested meeting length is 30-60 minutes.
-Meetings can be in-person, via telephone or by other virtual means.
-The mentor and mentee are required to attend the orientation and virtual discussion group.
+Meetings can be in-person, via telephone, or by other virtual means.
+The mentor and mentee are required to attend the orientation and virtual discussion groups.
 The Mentorship Program Handbook provides guidance for mentors and mentees as they navigate the Program.

 - All membership types, including post-secondary student members with an interest in publishing/library sciences, are eligible to participate in the program.